Thursday, February 13, 2025

 But as we made our way through the dense woods, I couldn’t shake the feeling that we weren’t alone.
 The air around us seemed to hum, almost vibrating with a strange energy, and I could swear I saw shadows flickering at the edges of my vision.
 The craft above us was still out there, its low hum still present, but we couldn’t see it.
 And in the distance, there was something else—voices?
 Soft, indistinguishable murmurs drifting through the trees.
 It sounded like more of them.
 More of whatever had been chasing us.

 It wasn’t just hunting us—it was hunting for something.
 And we had no idea what we were about to get caught up in.
+Or, said another way, what we were ALREADY caught up in.

 We walked through the woods toward Andy’s house, every step feeling like an eternity.
 The hum of the hovercraft—or whatever it was—hung in the air, an eerie sound that made my skin crawl.
 At times, it sounded closer, and we’d freeze, ducking behind trees or crouching low to the ground, trying to calm our panic as the sound seemed to move toward us.
 Then, just as suddenly, it would fade into the distance, and we’d keep moving, heartbeats pounding in our ears.